 Dear Friends,

 Once again, in an effort to justify their defiance of God's Sabbath law, the UCG attempts to blur the lines between two behaviors that are vastly different.
-This time they liken the scribes and Pharisees Jesus ate with on the Sabbath to restaurant personnel they seek out to labor on their behalf.
-After all, according to the UCG, both are outside the community of faith.
+This time they liken the scribes and Pharisees Jesus ate with on the Sabbath to restaurant personnel or other patrons.
+After all, according to these COG leaders, both are outside the community of faith.
 Never mind that Jesus Himself said the Pharisees sit in Moses' seat (Mt.
 23:2).
 I'm just curious, do you think he would say that about a waiter at a restaurant?

 The religious leaders the Messiah ate with on the Sabbath were a part of synagogue life.
 To suggest that He saw them as something other than that is a stretch, even for the United Church of God.
 What Jesus did was tantamount to me dining at the home of the UCG doctrinal group on the Sabbath.

-It is interesting that in this phase of their argument, the UCG attempts to prove that Jesus behaved in a way that went contrary to His Sabbath law as recorded in Exodus 16--by going outside his place on the Sabbath.
-They then reason that if Jesus can go outside "his place" on the Sabbath then they can acquire their food and hire someone to prepare it for them--which also contradicts Exodus 16.
+It is interesting that in this phase of their argument, these ministers also attempt to prove that Jesus behaved in a way that went contrary to God's law as recorded in Exodus 16—by going outside his place on the Sabbath.
+They then reason that if Jesus can go contrary to the law, so can they.

-However, we at Blow the Trumpet believe Jesus' behavior illustrates what God's word meant by "your place."
+However, we at Blow the Trumpet believe that if Jesus went contrary to the law, as the UCG suggests, then we would have no Savior.
+Fortunately, that didn’t happen.
+In truth, Jesus' behavior illustrates what God's word really means by "your place."
 "Your place" means "where you belong."
 The point here is that God did not want the Israelites to go out to gather their food on the Sabbath.
 That was not their place.
 Assembling on the Sabbath and Holy days was their place.
 Sharing a meal with their neighbor was their place.
-This was true in Jesus' day and it is still true today As much as the UCG wants to show Jesus behavior as at odds with Exodus 16, we see it as TOTALLY compatible.
+This was true in the time of Moses, it was true in Jesus' day, and it is still true today As much as the UCG wants to show Jesus' behavior as at odds with Exodus 16, we see it as TOTALLY compatible.
+Even the Pharisees never challenged Him on this.

 Additionally, it is predictable that the UCG would not believe that the restaurant they patronize on the Sabbath is a part of the "world" or "spiritual Egypt."
-This is because to do so would bring an end to this debate.
-Personally, I don't believe they are genuinely convinced of their claim.
-They are simply too proud to admit it.
+This is because to do so would expose their behavior for what it really is—the solicitation of SIN.
+With that said, I have a question for them:

 Respectfully,